Winter / Hörbelt

-Winter / Hörbelt draw inspirations from the endless possibilities presented by sculpture.
+The artists Wolfgang Winter and Berthold Hörbelt have collaborated since 1992 under the name Winter / Hörbelt.
+They understand their cooperation as a synergy of ideas and skills in research of an expanded concept of sculpture – and draw inspiration from the endless possibilities presented by that expansion.
 Their research takes them on a journey through all areas of sculptural practice and may include architecture or music.
 They often create building-like sculptures or sound-animated objects using unconventional and industrial materials such as plastic crates, car brake lights or found objects.

 Winter / Hörbelt live and work in Frankfurt am Main.